 Accuracy: As we all know, accuracy is something that we achieve with high precision and trueness.
 There is a huge competition around us and everything we do must give high precision than our competitors.
 Failing to do so might cause the reason to fade out from the market.

 For this metric, we can try different approach for testing if our software is accurate as it is supposed to be.
 We all in this class have used the BYUI website and curriculum page of our department.
 We can easily see some information on the web page that are outdated and are not updated.
-I don’t know who exactly do that type of small changes, but I believe it is done by web department in campus.
+I don’t know who exactly does that type of small changes, but I believe it is done by web department in campus.

 For checking accuracy of the BYUI website, we can select 16 participants, 4 from each school year and all 4 of one school year from different background.
 We can ask them to see the curriculum for their major.
 We can check how fast and how accurate results they get from the web site.
 A lot of pdf file that we get straight from google are old and outdated.
 Those files, I don’t know why are not deleted.
 Maybe those are useful for old students.
 But there is no big bold warning/indicator to indicate the new and old curriculum.
 If we pull out the number of people that will get the right file no matter the source and time, they take to get the right file then we can compare it to the total number of participants.
 If the percentage of success is low then we can conclude that the design of ‘curriculum pdf file’ in itself must be changed so there is warning with high visibility indicating the year.